nhsconnect/FHIR-NRLS-API/pages/development/interactions/api_interaction_create.md

 ## Explore the NRL

-You can explore and test the NRL POST command using Swagger in the [NRL API Reference Implementation](https://data.developer.nhs.uk/nrls-ri/index.html#/Nrls/createPointer).
+You can explore and test the create interaction using Swagger in the [NRL API Reference Implementation](https://data.developer.nhs.uk/nrls-ri/index.html).